Richard III of England: Discovery of remains

 On 12 September, it was announced that the skeleton might be that of Richard III.
 Several reasons were given: the body was of an adult male, it was buried beneath the choir of the church, and there was severe scoliosis of the spine, possibly making one shoulder higher than the other.
 There was also what appeared to be an arrowhead embedded in the spine, and there were perimortem injuries to the skull.
 These included a shallow orifice which was probably caused by a rondel dagger, and a scooping depression to the skull that was probably inflicted by a sword.

 Further, the bottom of the skull had a gaping hole, where a halberd had entered.
-Forensic pathologist Stuart Hamilton with APT, Matthew Rogers, said this injury would have left the man's brain visible and certainly would have killed him.
-Jo Appleby, the osteo-archaeologist who excavated the skeleton, said it was "a mortal battlefield wound in the back of the skull".
 The base of the skull had another fatal wound from a bladed weapon thrust, leaving a jagged hole.
 Inside the skull, there was evidence that the blade penetrated to a depth of 10.5 cm.

 In total, the skeleton had 10 wounds: four minor injuries on the top of the skull, one dagger blow on the cheekbone, one cut on the lower jaw, two fatal injuries on the base of the skull, one cut on a rib bone, and one final wound on the pelvis that was probably inflicted after death.
 It is generally accepted that Richard's naked corpse was tied to the back of a horse, with his arms slung over one side and his legs and buttocks over the other.
 The angle of the blow on the pelvis suggests that one of those present stabbed Richard's right buttock with substantial force, as the cut extends from the back to the front of the pelvic bone, an action intended to humiliate.
 It is also possible that Richard and his corpse suffered other injuries which left no trace on the skeleton.

 British historian John Ashdown-Hill had used genealogical research in 2004 to trace matrilineal descendants of Anne of York, Duchess of Exeter, Richard's elder sister.
 A British-born woman who emigrated to Canada after the Second World War, Joy Ibsen, was found to be a 16th-generation great-niece of the king in the same direct maternal line.
-Her mitochondrial DNA was tested and belongs to mitochondrial DNA haplogroup J, which by deduction, should also be the mitochondrial DNA haplogroup of Richard III.
+Her mitochondrial DNA was tested and belongs to mitochondrial DNA haplogroup J, which by deduction, should also be the mitochondrial DNA haplogroup of Richard III (rare mtDNA J1C2C3).
 Joy Ibsen died in 2008.
 Her son Michael Ibsen gave a mouth-swab sample to the research team on 24 August 2012.
 His mitochondrial DNA, passed down the direct maternal line, was compared to samples from the human remains found at the excavation site and used to identify King Richard.